uncopied/blog/content/en/about/team.md

 Network visualizations are instruments for distant reading, a visual approach to explore large phenomena.
 The Cartography of COVID-19 is about the scientific literature that has been produced in the last months to understand how the coronavirus affects society.
 The work has no pretense to explain the phenomena but rather to make visible the effort of scientists through their scientific production, totaling 170,000 articles on July 1, 2020.

+### François BANCILHON, INRIA Alumni
+François is a serial entrepreneur, an ex-academic researcher (databases), fan of big data, data science, open data, running and movies.

 ## Pilot Project : National Museum of Mali

 Our first pilot project with the National Museum of Mali aims to create new solidarity between the North and the Global South, between contempory artists and the necessary conservation of a national cultural heritage.
 {{< youtube id="7DOKOlUWDCY" autoplay="false" >}}

-The project team is based both in Paris and Bamako.
+The pilot project team is based both in Paris and Bamako.

 ### Dia SACKO, Mali Culture
 Dia is foundress of the premier web site on Mali Culture.
 She is a woman of culture, an entrepreneur, a feminist activist, a change maker, an optimist.